Best Buy is having a huge sale on Apple gear

 Apple sliced $50 off the price of the HomePod back in April.
 But Best Buy has picked up the knife for some additional trimming.
 This matches the lowest price we've ever seen on Apple's smart speaker.
 Read our Apple HomePod review.

-Discuss: Best Buy Apple sale: Deep discounts on iPad Pro, Apple Watch Series 4 and more
+Discuss: Best Buy Apple sale: Deep discounts on iPad, Beats headphones and more

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.